conmaol/maglocunus/nodes/rectified_linear_unit.md

 # Rectified linear unit

-The rectified linear unit (ReLU) function is a commonly used [activation function](activation_functions.md) in artificial neurons.
+The rectified linear unit (ReLU) function is a commonly used [activation function](activation_functions.md) inside an artificial neuron.

 ReLU is defined as the function $f$ such that:
 - If $x<0$, then $f(x)=0$.